FenrisRobo/inkling50/DESIGN.md

 ## Program Flow

+When the program first opens, the user will be presented with a homepage.
+From the sidebar, the user can click the `calendar` icon to view the calendar within the same window.
+The `home` icon will return to the starting screen.
+The `notepad` icon will open the main component of our program: Notepad and Timer.

 At the opening of Notepad and Timer (which happens concurrently), the user will be prompted to set the amount of time that they have left to work on their document after the idle (5 seconds) expires.
 Once they click `Start`, the timer will not start immediately but rather send a message to Notepad - tkinter to enable typing and trigger the idle timer.
 Once the idle expires, the timer begins counting down.
 When the timer expires, typing will be disabled, the user will be notified and prompted to save before the document deletes and exits.
+The user will then be returned to homepage.
 At any point from when the user click `Start` and the expiration of the timer, they can click `Done` to reach the same end case.